Looking for your textbooks? Need homework help? Trying to check your grades? Here’s

 First, talk with your instructor.
 Instructors will schedule time outside of class to meet with you and assist you in problem areas or connect you with resources that could help you better grasp the information.
 It is always good to show an instructor that you care about learning and that you are trying to do your best in the class.

-Third, contact your adviser with concerns regarding problems in class.
-Your adviser may be able to suggest additional resources.
+Third, contact your coach with concerns regarding problems in class.
+Your coach may be able to suggest additional resources.